-If you have hearing loss in both ears (bilateral hearing loss), then you are most likely a candidate for two hearing aids.
+If you have hearing loss in both ears (bilateral hearing loss), then you are most likely a candidate for two hearing aids, which is called binaural hearing aids.
 While a hearing healthcare professional can best determine if you are a candidate for two hearing aids, the ultimate decision-maker concerning binaural instruments is the person who will wear them.
-It is important that the person with the hearing loss be given the chance to experience binaural (two hearing aids) amplification, before a decision on one or two hearing aids is made.
+It is important that the person with the hearing loss be given the chance to experience binaural hearing aid amplification before a decision on one or two hearing aids is made.
 Similar to the way refractory problems in both eyes are treated with a pair of glasses, it makes sense that bilateral hearing loss should be treated with binaural hearing aids.
 Let me share with you why two hearing aids are better than one.

 Better understanding of speech.
 By wearing two hearing aids rather than one, selective listening is more easily achieved.
 This means your brain can focus on the conversation you want to hear.
 Research shows that people wearing two hearing aids routinely understand speech and conversation significantly better than people wearing one hearing aid.

 Better understanding in group and noisy situations.
 Speech intelligibility is improved in difficult listening situations when wearing two hearing aids.

 Better ability to tell the direction of sound.
 This is called localization.
 In a social gathering, for example, localization allows you to hear from which direction someone is speaking to you.
 Also, localization helps you determine from which direction traffic is coming or where your children or grandchildren are playing.
 Simply put, with binaural hearing, you will better detect where sounds are coming from in every situation.